OM3GA6400/nongd/README.md

-# nongd
+# NONGD

-This is where she makes a mod.
+NONGD is a song manager for Geometry Dash.
+It swapps newgrounds songs with their NONG counterparts.